Mezcal Bottle Ilustrations

 Agave Potatorum

-Tobalá is a species that can be found in southern Mexico.
-This incredibly rare variety cannot reproduce like other varieties.
-Instead it relies on birds and bats to help spread its seed.
-Maguey tobalá takes between 10 to 15 years to mature and has a low inulin content.
+Agave potatorum produces a variety of mezcal called Tobalá.
+Tobalá's potatorum agave is a particularly rare "wild" agave found in southern regions of Mexico.
+In order to naturally reproduce, this difficult agave relies on birds and bats to help spread its seed.
+Maguey tobalá takes between 10 to 15 years to mature and has a relatively low yield when producing mezcal.

 Agave Marmorata